nnen/minilambda/README.markdown

 application of `a` on `b`, it is a single variable `ab`.
 Whitespace needs to be put between adjancent identifiers, for example `a b`, or `\x y . x`.

-Instead of lambda symbol, MiniLambda uses caret, `\`.
+Instead of lambda symbol, MiniLambda uses backslash, `\`.
 So a lambda function which takes an argument `x` and returns `x` to `x` is: `\x . x x`.

 Subexpressions can be parenthised: `a (b c)` - apply `a` to the result of